138over/woo-server/README.md

 Software Delivery Engine Explorations
 ---
 ### MacOS Setup
-For these exporations, I use [go-task](https://taskfile.dev/#/) to gather exploration steps and run them repeatabily and [multipass](https://multipass.run) to manage virtual machines
+For these exporations, I use [go-task](https://taskfile.dev/#/) to gather exploration steps and reproduce them, and [multipass](https://multipass.run) to manage virtual machines

 **install brew**